Research Export Controls Procedure

 Supply

-Occurs when a person in Australia provides DSGL technology to another person outside of Australia.
+• a person in Australia supplies DSGL technology to another person outside of Australia.
 Examples of supply include supply via email or fax, or by providing someone outside of Australia with passwords to access controlled technology stored electronically.
 If access to the DSGL technology is controlled or restricted to particular users or groups, it has not been placed 'in the public domain', and is therefore a supply.

 Brokering